 These recycled aluminum tiles are one of my favorite additions to our master eco-friendly bathroom remodel.
 When I ordered them, I was prepared for failure since there isn’t much information out there about tiles like these in a bathroom floor application.
 Luckily, it worked out fine.

 We chose 100% recycled aluminum tiles from Eco-Friendly Flooring, Inc. The finish is vibrated aluminum.
-Regular price is $37 per square foot plus tax and shipping.
-This price also includes a lifetime sealant.
+The price also includes a lifetime sealant.
 I wanted 12×12″ tiles, but they had so many 8×8″ tiles, they gave me a break on the price if I took those.
-I’m glad I did, because the smaller tiles look better.
+I’m glad I did because the smaller tiles look better.

 The look of each tile is unique.
 Some have big metal chunks in them while some have hammered indentations.
 These features add to the slip resistance.
 Though they have a slightly shiny finish, they have more traction than standard porcelain tiles.
 I left the reflection from my window in the photo so you can get a feel for the shine.